 The Panhellenic Association (PHA) is the governing body of recognized National Panhellenic Conference (NPC) sororities.
 An executive board of sorority women work year-round to promote unity within the sororities, through weekly delegation, frequent events for the whole PHA community, hosting formal recruitment each year, and much more.
 The executive board works to promote the four Mizzou Panhellenic values, which are the common threads that unites all of our sorority women.

 Giving back to the community is at the root of what we do as sorority women.
-Our 16 chapters host annual philanthropy dinners and events benefiting causes such as St. Jude Children’s Research Hospital and Service for Sight.
+Our 15 chapters host annual philanthropy dinners and events benefiting causes such as St. Jude Children’s Research Hospital and Service for Sight.
 These events raise around $100,000 collectively each year!
-In addition to individual chapter service, PHA has an overall philanthropy called Circle of Sisterhood, which you can learn more about here.

 Becoming a sorority woman at Mizzou is a natural first step to become a leader on campus.
 The leadership and interpersonal skills that women gain within each chapter make all sorority women strong, independent and confident leaders in their own right.
 You can find Panhellenic women in all facets of campus leadership, whether it is as Summer Welcome leaders, Mizzou Alternative Breaks site leaders, campus tour guides, academic department ambassadors or members of the Missouri Students Association.
 When you think of leadership at Mizzou, you think of sorority women.